thekidnamedkd/mr-robogers-neighborhood/README.md

 * Input: cat
 * Output: alert "Please enter a numeric value."

+If the user inputs a number 1-3, the program will recognize those numbers and display a different alert for each.
+* Input: 3
+* Output: alert "NEIGHBOR" -->

-If the user inputs a number with more than digit, the program will return an alert separating the number.
+If the user inputs a number the program will return an array from 0 to that number.
+* Input: 7
+* Output: [0, 1, 2, 3, 4, 5, 6 , 7]

+If the user inputs a number, program will count to that number and all digits in the count containing 1 will be replace by "boop".
-* Input: 23
+* Input: 13
-* Output: You entered 2 and 3.
+* Output: 0, boop, 2, 3, 4, 5, 6, 7, 8, 9, boop0, boopboop, boop2, boop3

 ## Setup/Installation Requirements